Nicholas Gassaway: Burial mystery

 Colonel Nicholas Gassaway owned large tracts of land alongside Chesapeake Bay south of modern Annapolis, Maryland.
 His lands abutted those of the Selby family, Called Selby's Marsh, a part of which was rented to family attorney John Gresham II who built what became known as Gresham house.
 In 1690, Nicholas’ daughter Jane married the pirate William Cotter who came to own part of Selby's Marsh in 1693 including the rental parcel, but it was not in the hands of any of Nicholas’ family at the time of his late 1691 death.
 Their plantation, renamed "Cotter's Desire", passed to their nephew Captain John's three sons and was later sold along with Gresham house to the family of Commodore Isaac Mayo, for whom much of the area is today named.
 Colonel Nicholas left to his son Captain Nicholas the Love's Neck plantation and his residence there in 1691.
 Gresham house was owned by Greshams on rented land until sometime after 1723.
-The wife of Mayo's grandson Thomas Gaither Jr. relocated the gravestone of Captain Nicholas Gassaway (d.
-1699), found at Gresham house, to St. Anne's sometime before the house passed out of the Mayo family in 1915.
+The wife of Mayo's grandson Thomas Gaither Jr. relocated the gravestone of Captain Nicholas Gassaway (died 1699), found at Gresham house, to St. Anne's sometime before the house passed out of the Mayo family in 1915.
 In the 1960s, it was discovered that a footstep at Gresham was in fact the downturned grave marker of Colonel Nicholas Gassaway and it too was relocated to St. Anne’s Church in Annapolis.
 How Colonel Nicholas’ and his son's gravestones came to be at Gresham house and where their remains actually lie is a mystery.